uriorusan/TFM/DEVELOPMENT.md

 After this, I've reestructured the code to ensure that all the code that remains is useful, and cleaned up a little bit the folder structure for usability.

-I've also dedicated time to creating a new contract to trade with UniswapV2, which literally took me less than 10 minutes, which was nice.
+I've also dedicated time to creating a new contract to trade with UniswapV2, which literally took me less than 10 minutes, it was nice to see how I've improved!
 We can now find disparities in price between Uniswap V2 & V3 and try to exploit these differences.

 Now, with the new getPrice.ts, we can find when there is a difference in price in the two pools and try to exploit them.
 I'm not sure how to find the exact formula yet, but for now we can just trade a little bit and see how much we profit, if anything.

-Since I'm looking at USDC/WETH price, I think we can start with 1 WETH and see.
+I think we can start with 1 WETH and see.

+I'm looking at the USDC/WETH pair as those were the two most borrowed tokens from AAVE v3.

-Calculating the exact amount will require maths and time, and I don't have any more time.
+Calculating the exact amount to borrow and trade will require maths and time, and I don't have any more time.